CommonGround-Testing/zgw-playwright-base/Readme.md

 To start off with the library we need to create a class that will be responsible for your implementation specific setup.
 To refer to this class, we'll name it a "runner".
 So, create a class and call it <nameOfYourApp>Runner.class.
-In this class extends it with the class ZGWTestRunner.
+This class should extend the class ZGWTestRunner.
 This is a class in the library that contains basic Playwright setup.
 Example: